-Clinical Trials
+Clinical trials

-An approved clinical trial includes a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition and is either Federally funded, conducted under an investigational new drug application reviewed by the Food and Drug Administration,; or is a drug trial that is exempt from the requirement of an investigational new drug application.
+An approved clinical trial includes a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition and is either Federally funded; conducted under an investigational new drug application reviewed by the Food and Drug Administration; or is a drug trial that is exempt from the requirement of an investigational new drug application.

-If you are a participant in a Clinical Trial, this health plan will provide related care as follows, if it is not provided by the Clinical Trial:
+If you are a participant in a clinical trial, this health plan will provide related care as follows, if it is not provided by the clinical trial:

-- Routine care costs costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's condition, whether the patient is in a clinical trial or is receiving standard therapy.
-These costs are covered by this Plan. - Extra care costs costs related to taking part in a Clinical Trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care.
-This Plan covers some of these costs, providing the Plan determines the services are medically necessary.
-For more specific information see Page 42.
-We encourage you to contact the Plan to discuss specific services if you participate in a Clinical Trial. - Research costs costs related to conducting the Clinical Trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
-These costs are generally covered by the Clinical Trials and this Plan does not cover these costs.
+- Routine care costs costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's condition, whether the patient is in a clinical trial or is receiving standard therapy. - Extra care costs costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care. - Research costs costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
+These costs are generally covered by the clinical trials, this plan does not cover these costs.